 Fr.
 Paul Schroeder

-From the Winter 2004/Theophany issue of In Communion, the quarterly journal of the Orthodox Peace Fellowship.
+From the Winter 2004/Theophany issue of In Communion, the yearly journal of the Orthodox Peace Fellowship.
 The text is copyrighted by the author and should not be published or reproduced on another web site without the author's written permission.